Skynetjosh98/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to display the firsst 10 lines of a file
+script to display the 3rd line of a file